Turaev-Viro invariants and cabling operations: Proof of Supporting Theorem

 \section{Proof of Supporting Theorem}

 In this section, we will provide a proof of Theorem \ref{RTinvertible}, which we restate here for convenience.

 \begin{customthm}{\ref{RTinvertible}} Let $p$ be coprime to some positive integer $q$.
-Suppose $r > q+6$.
 Then $RT_r(C_{p,q})$ is invertible if and only if $r$ and $q$ are coprime.
-Moreover, in this case, the operator norm $|||RT_r(C_{p,q})^{-1}|||$ grows at most polynomially. \end{customthm}
+Moreover, the operator norm $|||RT_r(C_{p,q})^{-1}|||$ grows at most polynomially. \end{customthm}

-\begin{remark} The condition that $r>q+6$ is taken in order to simplify the proof of Theorem \ref{RTinvertible}.
-In particular, when $r=2m+1>q+6$, we are able to leverage certain symmetries of the $m\times m$ matrix $RT_r(C_{p,q})$ to prove invertibility.
-For $r \leq q+6$ coprime to $q$, we predict $RT_r(C_{p,q})$ is nonsingular, but this is not necessary for the purpose of proving Theorem \ref{mainthm}. \end{remark}

 We will use the following supporting proposition for the proof of Theorem \ref{RTinvertible}, which is given in Subsection \ref{Subsec: RTinvertible}.
 The proof of this proposition is given in Subsection \ref{subsec: suppProp}.
 We also use a couple of technical lemmas which are subsequently proven in Subsection \ref{subsec: TechLemmaPfs}.
-We begin by constructing a basis over which $RT_r(C_{p,q})$ is invertible.
+We begin by constructing a basis over which $RT_r(C_{p,q})$ admits a simpler expression.

 By the cabling formula given by Theorem \ref{CablingFormula},

 where $m=\frac{r-1}{2}$.
 Let $F_m := \{f_l\}_{l=0}^{m-1}$, where